robertoshimizu/learningsolidity/README.md

 2. An Ethereum blockchain test environment.
 We will use sepolia, which is listed as Test Network in Metamask.
 We need to deposit some fake ethereums, so we go to https://faucets.chain.link/, link with metamask, and it will deposit 0.1 sepolia ethers.
-You can see this first transaction in etherscan (type the account number)
+You can see this first transaction in https://sepolia.etherscan.io (type the account number)
 ![logo](sepolia.png "Receipt")